jose-navarro/workflowmaker/README.md

 If your Linux box is an modern Ubuntu-based computer (running, for instance, Ubuntu or Linux Mint) you may use WorkflowMaker too.
-You do not need to use a Windows computer.
+You do not need to use a Windows computer (but you can too if you want!).

 ## Are there any installers?

 **Yes**.

-In the Releases section you can download the WorkFlowMaker installer for Windows, the .deb package for Ubuntu based distributions.
+In the [Releases](https://github.com/jose-navarro/workflowmaker/releases) section you can download the WorkFlowMaker installer for Windows, the .deb package for Ubuntu based distributions.

 WorkflowMaker works on Windows 10 & 11 computers.
 Regarding Linux, Linux distributions based on Ubuntu 24.10 (such as Linux Mint 22 Wilma) are the only ones supported - due to limited resources availability.